Vous êtes un professionnel et vous avez besoin d'une formation ?

 ----------

-graph : sparse matrix
+graph : sparse array or matrix

 Input sparse in CSR format whose rows represent one partition of the